warthan07/Nemaktis/doc/source/high_level/tutorial.rst

     mat.add_isotropic_layer(nlayer=1.55, thickness=5) # 5 µm space between the droplet and glass plate
     mat.add_isotropic_layer(nlayer=1.51, thickness=1000) # 1mm-thick glass plate

-We don't specify isotropic layers below the sample because the high-level interface only support input optical fields propagating in the ``z`` direction (in which case the amplitude of the fields is uniformly affected by any isotropic layers orthogonal to ``z``).
-This may change in the future, since the backend ``dtmm`` does support multiple plane-waves source as in a real Köhler illumination setup.
+We don't specify isotropic layers below the sample because in ``nemaktis`` the incident optical fields always correspond to a set of plane waves whose wavectors are weakly tilted with respect to the ``z`` direction (in which case the amplitude of the fields is uniformly affected by any isotropic layers orthogonal to ``z``).

 .. _prop:

 Propagating optical fields through the sample
 ---------------------------------------------

+Now that the sample geometry is fully caracterized, we can propagate fields through the sample and through an objective into the visualisation plane (which we initially assume to be conjugate to the center of the sample), as in a real microscope: a set of plane waves with different wavevectors and wavelengths are sent on the LC sample, and the associated transmitted optical fields are calculated using one of the backend.

+The actual set of wavelengths for the plane waves approximate the relevant part of the spectrum of the illumination light, whereas the set of wavevectors is determined from the numerical aperture of the input condenser.
+The more open the condenser aperture is, the smoother the micrograph will look, since an open condenser aperture is associated with a wide range of angle for the wavectors of the mutually incoherent incident plane waves.
+Conversely, an almost closed condenser aperture is associated with a single plane wave incident normally on the sample.

-Now that the sample geometry is fully caracterized, we can propagate fields through the sample and back to the central focal plane.
-This is simple as defining an array of wavelengths defining the spectrum of the light source, creating a :class:`~nemaktis.light_propagator.LightPropagator` object, and calling the method :class:`~nemaktis.light_propagator.LightPropagator.propagate_fields`:
+With ``nemaktis``, the propagation of optical field through a LC sample is as simple as defining an array of wavelengths defining the spectrum of the light source, creating a :class:`~nemaktis.light_propagator.LightPropagator` object, and calling the method :class:`~nemaktis.light_propagator.LightPropagator.propagate_fields`: